periplast with delicate striation running in conterclockwise direction, sometimes smooth

 sometimes green and yellow remains of ingested algae

 Heteronema acus is the most common representative of the genus Heteronema in my sampling sites.
-The species is well recognized by the spindle-shaped body and the trailing flagellum, which is about half as long as the body.
+The species is well recognizable by the spindle-shaped body and the trailing flagellum, which is about half as long as the body.
 The leading flagellum is usually slightly longer than the body and forms a lasso-shaped loop at the distal end, while the rest of the flagellum remains straight when swimming.
 Heteronema acus likes to settle on the floating coverslip and is then easy to observe.

 Fig. 2 a-d:Heteronema acus.
 L = 78 µm.
 A second, slightly squashed specimen.
 CV = contractile vacuole, IA = ingested algae, LF = leading flagellum, Nu = nucleus, TF = trailing flagellum.
 Obj.
 100 X.